Geekeh/Bloxflip-Mines-Predictor-Discord-Bot/README.md

 ### join dah server
 https://discord.gg/jpd
 ## completely random towers predictor bot you could NOT SELL IT.
-### if u repost or distribute with no credits im prob gonna take down
+### if u repost or distribute with no credits im prob gonna take down.